webdriverio/webdriverio/docs/guide/testrunner/gettingstarted.md

-  --key, -k             corresponding access key to the user --logLevel, -l        Level of test output verbosity --coloredLogs, -c     if true enables colors for log output (default: true) --screenshotPath, -s  saves a screenshot to a given path if a command failes --baseUrl, -b         shorten url command calls by setting a base url --waitforTimeout, -w  Default timeout for all wait commands --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to run the specs (default: mocha)
+  --key, -k             corresponding access key to the user --logLevel, -l        Level of test output verbosity --coloredLogs, -c     if true enables colors for log output (default: true) --screenshotPath, -s  saves a screenshot to a given path if a command fails --baseUrl, -b         shorten url command calls by setting a base url --waitforTimeout, -w  Default timeout for all wait commands --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to run the specs (default: mocha)